CLA1011 : Intermediate Latin Language and Literature 1

 |Guided Independent Study||Independent study||11||1:00||11:00||Independent reflection and study for reinforcement of learned knowledge and skills|

 Teaching Rationale And Relationship

-Language classes (as described above) are the best way to combine the imparting of (grammatical and other) knowledge with the hands-on training in linguistic and literary skills
+Language classes, with a large element of teacher-student interaction, are the best way to combine the imparting of (grammatical and other) knowledge with the hands-on training in linguistic and literary skills.

 The format of resits will be determined by the Board of Examiners

 |Essay||1||A||45||2000 word essay or commentary on set text|